use-ink/ink/README.md

 ### Interaction with Substrate

-Susbtrate contains the `frame-contracts` module, which provides a generic smart contract interface for WASM blobs.
+Susbtrate contains the `frame-contracts` module, which provides a generic smart contract interface for Wasm blobs.
 It takes care of e.g. state rent, storage, costs, etc..

 ink! is a smart contract language which targets the interface exposed by `frame-contracts`.
-As such, ink! smart contracts are compiled to WASM.
+As such, ink! smart contracts are compiled to Wasm.

 ### Scripts